9 Essential Hammock Knots To Know For Your Next Camping Trip

 Last Update:

-Love ‘em or hate ‘em, knots are an essential part of any hammocking adventure.
-In fact, setting up a hammock for camping or relaxation requires a solid working knowledge of a number of different knots.
+Love ‘em or hate ‘em, if you don’t have hammock straps, knots are an essential part of any hammocking adventure.
+Setting up a hammock for camping or relaxation requires a solid working knowledge of several different knots.

-If tying knots to hang a hammock makes you a bit nervous, have no fear, we’re here to help.
-Coming up, we’ll walk you through the ins and outs of tying 9 essential knots.
+If tying knots to hang a hammock makes you a bit nervous, we’re here to help.
+Coming up, we’ll walk you through 9 essential knots, what they’re useful for, and how to tie them.
 That way, your next hammock camping trip can get off without a “hitch”.

-Without further ado, here are 9 must-know knots and hitches to use when you tie your hammock:
+Below are 9 must-know knots and hitches to use when tying a hammock to a tree.

 1. Girth Hitch